dsr-haslab/dsr-haslab.github.io/_pages/home.md

 <h3>About us</h3>

 Our team is composed of researchers from the High-Assurance Software Laboratory (HASLab), mainly from the Distributed Systems field.
-HASLab is one of the integrated R&D centres of [INESC TEC](https://www.inesctec.pt/en), a leading national associate laboratory, and a teaching and research subunit of the [University of Minho](https://www.uminho.pt/EN), where it is headquartered.
+HASLab is one of the integrated R&D centers of [INESC TEC](https://www.inesctec.pt/en), a leading national associate laboratory, and a teaching and research subunit of the [University of Minho](https://www.uminho.pt/EN), where it is headquartered

 <a href="/people/" class="btn btn--inverse">Meet the team</a>